 |The degree to which policy-making authority is constitutionally allocated to each states and other subunits|

 |Political Parties||In Switzerland, none of the political parties strictly represents any one linguistic or religious group while in today’s Ethiopia, the absolute dominant party (and significant others) are ethnic-based or a collation of parties representing different ethnic/linguistic group.
 In total contrast with Switzerland, the current Ethiopian political system encourages political parties to organize along ethnic lines|

 |Direct Representation||Ethiopia is far from being a democratic federation.||In Switzerland, direct democracy includes a set of instruments for citizens to pass or overturn executive decisions at all jurisdictional levels (the municipality, the cantons and the federal)|

-||Ethiopia has over 77 languages and 1 official federal language (Amharic) while in Switzerland all 4 main languages are official languages of the federation.|
+|Both Ethiopia and Switzerland are multiethnic and multilingual.||Ethiopia has over 77 languages and 1 official federal language (Amharic) while in Switzerland all 4 main languages are official languages of the federation.|

-||An important concomitant of state-building and an autonomously significant trend is religion depolitization (Calhoun, 1993, p.
+|Religion||An important concomitant of state-building and an autonomously significant trend is religion depolitization (Calhoun, 1993, p.
 220).

 Both Ethiopia and Switzerland are multi confessional (Orthodox Christians/Muslims and Catholic/Protestant respectively) and federal arrangements not crafted along religion lines.
 Both do not have any state religion and adhere to the principle of the separation of state and religion.
 (Notwithstanding the degree of depolitization is arguably much higher in Switzerland than Ethiopia today).
 Relationships between state and religion have varied over the centuries in both countries.